This piece was originally published in April of 2016; it’s been updated to reflect news that Cameron has commenced shooting on Avatar’s sequels.

-James Cameron was 42 when he started shooting Titanic, and he will be nearly 70 once his unshakable commitment to the Avatar franchise is done.
-That was my biggest takeaway from today’s news that Cameron plans four sequels to his 2009 sci-fi megahit, which are loosely slated to premiere in 2018, 2020, 2021, and 2022.
-For the nearly three-decade chunk of Cameron’s career since Titanic — three decades where he is still at the peak of his filmmaking powers, mind you — the only narrative films he will have made are installments in the Avatar series.
+James Cameron was 42 when he started shooting Titanic, and he will be 71 years old once his unshakable commitment to the Avatar franchise is done.
+That was my biggest takeaway from this week’s news that Cameron has commenced shooting four sequels to his 2009 sci-fi megahit, which are currently slated to premiere in 2020, 2021, 2024, and 2025.
+For the nearly three-decade chunk of Cameron’s career since Titanic — three decades where this man ought to still be at the peak of his filmmaking powers, mind you — the only narrative films he will have to show for himself are installments in the Avatar series.
 That bums me out.

 I’ll still see the films — they’ve got Sigourney Weaver in them, after all — but a five-time trip to the world of Avatar feels like an awfully long adventure.
 I’d follow a virtuoso action filmmaker like James Cameron just about anywhere.
 I just wish that given his talent, we were going someplace new.